ubilab-ws21/operator/README.md

 Moreover the diagramm specifies the communication protocols between the components.

 ![Design general system architecture](out/design/GeneralArchitecture.svg)

-## Minutes

-### Meeting 07.11.19 15:00
-1. Implementation ideas for UI
-   - All webpage compoenents are iframes with refresh intervals if periodacally update is required
-   - Implemented in python if possible

-2. Every developer is responsible for one component
-   - Simon is interested in develop the UI control panel
-   - Jannik would prefer to implement the communication interface
-   - It would be great if Jybz installs the esp cams

-3. The communication interface is responsible for routing the messages between the MCs and to redirect game logic relevant json to the game logic module.

 ## UI Control Board
 *"Nothing written yet"*